The best skyscraper in the world is in Singapore

 But neither the one nor the other skyscraper is likely to ever have a chance of winning the most coveted prize awarded for buildings over 100 meters worldwide.

 Every two years,the Frankfurt International Highrise Award honors the skyscraper that combines exemplary sustainability, exterior design and interior spatial qualities as well as social and urban planning aspects into an exemplary design.
-Innovative construction technology and economic efficiency are further criteria.
+Innovative construction technology and cost-effectiveness are further criteria.

 In the video, we introduce you to this year's award winner and explain why the building is so innovative.